KeshavElangoDS/Predator_PreyModel/README.md

 # Predator-Prey Project Report

 This project simulates the behavior of a predator and multiple preys.
 We specifically modeled the predator to consume preys in regions where movement is slowed down (slow terrain), while ensuring the prey attempts to avoid the predator.
+This is a group project done in collaboration with [Tobi](https://github.com/toby766) as part of Scientific Computing with C++.

 # Structure
 We used four classes in managing the simulation used in the project.
 These include: